victor-wiki/CodeParser/README.md

 * The code of **CodeParser** library is generated using [Antlr grammar file(.g4)](https://github.com/antlr/grammars-v4), and the Antlr4.Runtime.Standard.dll is built with its [runtime library](https://github.com/antlr/antlr4/tree/master/runtime/CSharp), which hasn't been updated to NuGet.
 * The **CodeParser.Test** demonstrates how to parse source code file to extract class and interface with their properties and methods.
-Currently, the Java,C#,Python,PHP,JavaScript,C++ and C language have been included.
+Currently, it supports Java, C#, Python, PHP, JavaScript, C++ and C language.

 ## Example